rahonalab/CQPweb-docker/README.md

 ### secrets.env
 This file is read by containers.
 You can safely ignore the Apache environment variables; just modify MySQL variables and LOCALTIME.

+### docker-compose.yaml
+This is the main docker-compose file.
+No changes to this file should be necessary, unless you want to modify the HTTP port, which is set to 8080, or modify the location of permanent volumes.

 ## Persistent volumes
 In order to mantain corpora data and registry, CQPweb files and SQL database through further code upgrades, the following persistent volumes are provided: